Upload the featured image here!

 Once your company's leadership sets the tone, it is easy to extend that attitude throughout the organisation.
 Take a close look at your company's recruitment process to make sure your approach to hiring considers diversity and inclusion.
 If necessary you should train employees to think outside the box, and work towards eliminating unconscious bias and this will help in building and nurturing an inclusive culture.

-Invest in diversity training
+Businesses need to invest in diversity training

 Most biases are subconscious, which means we are not aware of them.
 Therefore, if diversity training is not delivered, bias within your workforce will persist.
 It is impossible for someone to overcome something they are not aware they are even doing.
 That makes diversity training essential to having an inclusive workplace.
 It is also important to make your diversity policies transparent and readily available to all staff in the business.

 Inclusive workplaces go the extra mile to consider the safety and happiness of all employees, especially those from marginalised groups.
-For example, safe prayer spaces for Muslim employees with instructions on the direction to pray.
+For example, safe prayer spaces for muslim employees with instructions on the direction to pray.
 Something as simple as this will allow them to go about their day as normal, and avoid any unnecessary embarrassment.

-One of the best ways to encourage to your employees to be themselves is to connect with them on a personal level.
-Be transparent with them about your own life – more often than not if you are open with them chances are you will get the same in return.
+One of the best ways to encourage your employees to be themselves is to connect with them on a personal level.
+Be transparent with them about your own life – more often than not if you are open with them the chances are you will get the same in return.
 Simple gestures like asking about "spouses" or "partners" (rather than assuming someone's sexual orientation and using gendered terms) can encourage LGBT employees to open up about their personal lives and feel included in non-work discussions.